 Nursery nurses and assistants care for children from birth up to seven years of age in day or residential nurseries, children’s homes, maternity units and similar establishments.

-4648 people employed as Nursery nurses and assistants in the current year.
+6021 people employed as Nursery Nurses and Assistants in the current year.

 Social workers provide information, advice and support to those who are socially excluded or are experiencing crisis; they protect the welfare of vulnerable groups including children, young people, people with disabilities, elderly people and people who are mentally or physically ill, and they may specialise in specific areas of work.

-3287 people employed as Social workers in the current year.
+3085 people employed as Social Workers in the current year.

-Job holders in this unit group perform a variety of other education and teaching occupations not elsewhere classified in MINOR GROUP 231: Teaching and Educational Professionals.
+Job holders in this unit group perform a variety of other education and teaching occupations.

-5321 people employed as Teaching and other educational professionals n.e.c. in the current year.
+4162 people employed as Teaching and Other Educational Professionals in the current year.